-Ever wonder what makes those pricey steakhouse steaks so special?
-How do they get them perfect every time, with a sizzling dark flavorful crust, perfectly cooked edge to edge on the inside, tender and juicy with big bold beefy flavor?
+How do prime steakhouses get their steaks perfect every time, with a sizzling dark flavorful crust, perfectly cooked edge to edge on the inside, tender and juicy with big bold beefy flavor?

-The prime steakhouses, like my fave, David Burke's Primehouse in Chicago, serve in the best cuts, most of which which come from the rib and loin area, along the back of the cow, the most tender, most flavorful steaks on the steer.
-They are also the most expensive: Ribeyes, porterhouses, T-bones, strip steaks, and cuts from the tenderloin.
-You can make darn tasty meals from the sirloin, round, flank, and chuck, but they are not as tender.
+The prime steakhouses serve the best cuts, usually from the rib and loin area, along the spine of the steer.
+They are also the most expensive: ribeyes, porterhouses, T-bones, strip steaks, and cuts from the tenderloin such as chateaubriand and filet mignon.
+You can make darn tasty meals from the sirloin, round, flank, chuck, and other cuts, but these muscles are not as tender.

-Notice I refer to the best steakhouses as prime steakhouses.
-Prime is the grade of meat served in the best steakhouses and you won't find it in discount steakhouses in mall parking lots or in your grocery.
-Prime beef is selected because it has a lot of marbling, thin hairline grains of fat that weave weblike through the fibers of protein.
+I refer to the best steakhouses as prime steakhouses because USDA Prime is the grade of meat served in the best of them.
+You won't find Prime in discount steakhouses in mall parking lots or in most groceries.
+USDA Prime beef is selected because it has a lot of marbling, thin hairline grains of fat that weave weblike through the fibers of protein.
 You can see it.
-Most of it goes to restaurants.
+Most Prime goes to restaurants.

 Plan on 3/4 pound per adult for bone-in steak and 1/2 pound per adult for boneless steak.
 If there are leftovers they can go home with guests or make an appearance on a sandwich or salad the next night.

-Some prime steakhouses have a secret mix of herbs and spices they season the meat with, the most famous being Lawry's Seasoned Salt.
-But most primehouses use only salt and pepper, and some use only salt.
-Few of them marinate their meat.
+Some prime steakhouses use a secret mix of herbs and spices, the most famous being Lawry's Seasoned Salt.
+But many prime steakhouses use only salt and pepper, and some use only salt.
+I've never seen one marinate the meat.
 Why?
-Seasonings sit on the surface and the scorching heat they cook with incinerates expensive seasonings, even pepper.
-The remnants can have more bitterness than flavor.
-Marinades mask the steak's natural flavors, they don't penetrate very far, they don't tenderize much, and if the meat's surface is wet they form steam and prevents crust formation.
+Seasonings sit on the surface and the scorching heat incinerates them.
+Marinades mask the steak's natural flavors, they don't penetrate very far, they don't tenderize much, and if the meat's surface is wet the heat makes steam and prevents crust formation.
 Click here to read more about how marinades do, and don't work.

-It is important to note that searing is the treatment of the surface.
-It has nothing to do with sealing the meat and preventing moisture loss.
+Remember, searing has nothing to do with sealing the meat and preventing moisture loss.
 This is a common misunderstanding.
 Searing does not weld shut the muscle fibers or do anything to keep in moisture.

 Now a word about grill marks.
 Grill marks are caused by the metal grill grates darkening the meat where they contact the surface.
 The metal heats rapidly and conducts heat to the surface more rapidly than the rest of the surface which cooks by radiant heat (see my article on the thermodynamics of cooking).
 Grill marks are flavorful and crunchy, and they look great (grate?).
 But the goal is to get the entire surface as dark as the grill marks.
 If the grill marks taste wonderful, why not give the same treatment to the whole surface?

 So the goal is to give everything an even deep mahogany brown hue, as dark as possible without charring.
-For more, read my article on meat science.
+For more, read my article on grill marks.

-On my Weber Kettle, I get a chimney full of charcoal, about 100 briquets, fully hot and covered in white ash, and push them all to one side.
+Get a chimney full of charcoal fully hot and covered in white ash, and push them all to one side.
 Get them close to the cooking surface, as close as 1" below the meat.
-I have been known to put bricks in the bottom of the kettle and raise the lower grate to about 2 to 3" below the top grate.
-I sometimes use the Hovergrill that I got when I bought my Smokenator for my kettle to lift the coals to just below the cooking surface.
+I have been known to put bricks in the bottom of a Weber kettle and raise the lower grate to about 2 to 3" below the top grate.
+I then put dry wood on the coals.
+On a kamado, insert the deflector plate.

-After about 15 minutes start checking the interior temp with a very thin probe on a very fast thermocouple thermometer.
+After about 15 minutes start checking the interior temp with a very thin probe on a very fast thermocouple thermometer like the industry gold standard, the Thermapen.
 Push it most of the way through and slowly back it out and note the lowest temp.
 Check every 5 minutes in more than one location.
 Don't worry about poking the meat.
-Steak is 70% liquid, so if you poke a hole in a 16 ouncer and it loses 1/4 ounce of juice, you'll still have 9.35 ounces of fluid left.
-And that juice is not blood, by the way.
-It is a protein laden liquid called myoglobin.
-Blood is dark, almost black, thick, and it clots.
-The blood was drained in the slaughterhouse.
+Steak is 75% liquid, so if you poke a hole in a 16 ouncer and it loses 1/4 ounce of juice, you'll still have 11.75 ounces of fluid left.

 Why should you keep the probe away from the bone?
 Muscle and bone are very different composition.
 Muscle is mostly water.
 Bone has a hard, dense, outer shell, and the center, can be gelatinous or a honeycomb of mostly air.
 When you begin to cook meat with bone, the muscle and bone heat at different rates.
 At first the bone does not heat up as rapidly as the meat, but then, when the bone gets hot, it can get hotter than the muscle.
 So if you take the temp close to the bone or touching the bone at the beginning of a cook, the temp will be lower than the center of the muscle mass because the bone is acting like an insulator.
 If you take the temp near or touching the bone, the reading will be higher.

-You want the surface to get scorching hot so it will brown quickly.
+You want the surface to get scorching hot so it will brown quickly without transferring heat to the center.
 By cooking hot and fast, the heat works mostly on the surface and doesn't have time to migrate deep into the meat.
-If you cooked cooler, the surface will brown eventually, but the water in the meat will transmit the heat by conduction towards the center, in a sort of bucket brigade, and that is what causes the bands of color on the interior.

 Keeping the lid open when searing the exterior is essential.
 This prevents heat buildup from cooking the center of the meat.
 With the lid closed, the air all around the steak warms and it starts to cook from all sides.
 In this step we are working only on one surface at a time, nothing else.
 Check the color of that surface every minute or so and make sure you put the meat back down so the grates touch different parts of the surface.
 We do not want grill marks.
 We want everything evenly dark.
 If a little of the edge fat blackens, that's OK, but don't blacken the muscle fibers.

 The procedure is identical for the second side.
-Wait til the color is perfect, flip, beef love, black pepper and then move it to a warm plate and serve immediately.
+Wait til the color is perfect, paint on beef love, black pepper, flip, sear, and then move it to a warm plate and serve immediately.
 There is no need to rest the meat.
 It has been proven that this does nothing to improve juiciness.

 If you absolutely have to dress up your steaks, try to keep it simple.
 My favorite is a Board Dressing.
 Rich red wine sauce is a classic, as is horseradish cream sauce, or chimichurri, but I prefer to save them for leaner cuts like flank steak or sirloin.
 I have a Japanese friend who once presented me with a great steak with tangy green wasabi paste, the horseradish-like root.
 I liked it a lot, but it seriously masked the natural goodness of the meat.
 In Argentina, herbaceous chimichurri sauce is everywhere.
 Caramelized onions, grilled onions, grilled mushrooms, grilled red peppers, are also popular garnishes.